AwakenChobi/AnaTEMa/README.md

 ## License

-MIT License (or specify your license here).
+GNU General Public License v3.0 (GPL-3.0).

+See `LICENSE` for the full license text.